isotopp/isotopp.github.io/content/posts/2020-11-27-backups-and-replication.md

 This is how we got the setting `binlog-row-image`, which can be `FULL` (the default), `NOBLOB` or `MINIMAL`.
 In `NOBLOB` mode, blobs and text fields are not logged unless they change.
 In `MINIMAL` mode, the pre-image contains only the primary key, and the post-image contains only the changed fields new values.

 We can use RBR in `FULL` mode, not only for replication, but also for Change Data Capture, to feed Hadoop and Kafka with it.
-On the other hand, with  replication chains that are blobbyrequire `NOBLOB` or `MINIMAL` mode to not die on us.
+On the other hand, with  replication chains that are blobby require `NOBLOB` or `MINIMAL` mode to not die on us.

 ## Row Based Replication and Primary Keys